Prediction intervals for economic fixed-event forecasts: Empirical results

 Second, we consider US data from the Survey of Professional Forecasters \citep{Croushore2019} covering GDP and inflation forecasts from 1981 to 2021.
 The SPF's point forecasts are widely considered a hard-to-beat benchmark for even sophisticated statistical forecasting models \citep[e.g.][]{FaustWright2013}.
-Here we consider fixed-event point forecasts that are available on a quarterly basis, referring to the present and next year.
-Since the forecasts are made roughly in the middle of a quarter, the forecast horizons satisfy $h \in \{1.5, 4.5, \ldots, 22.5\}$, with a specific pair of two horizons being available each quarter.
-(For example, in the first quarter of a year, the current-year forecast corresponds to $h = 10.5$, and the next-year forecast corresponds to $h = 22.5$.)
+Here we use fixed-event point forecasts that are available on a quarterly basis, referring to the present and next year.
+Since the forecasts are made roughly in the middle of a quarter (with each quarter corresponding to $52/4 = 13$ weeks), the forecast horizons satisfy $h \in \{6.5, 19.5, \ldots, 97.5\}$.
+A specific pair of two horizons is available each quarter.
+For example, in the first quarter of a year, the current-year forecast corresponds to $h = 45.5$ weeks, and the next-year forecast corresponds to $h = 97.5$ weeks.
 Furthermore, we consider the SPF forecast distributions that cover participants' subjective probabilities for various ranges of the outcome variable.
 We use the average survey response for both point and probabilistic forecasts from the SPF.
 We drop data from 1985:Q1, 1986:Q1 and 1990:Q1 due to possible technical errors in the associated survey rounds \citep{SPF_docu}.
 At each forecast date, we approximate the probabilistic forecasts by a continuous distribution, following \cite{EngelbergEtAl2009} and using the implementation of \citet[Appendix A]{KruegerPavlova2022}.
-We use real-time data provided by the Federal Reserve Bank of Philadelphia to compute the actual GDP growth and inflation outcomes. \\
+We use first-release data provided by the Federal Reserve Bank of Philadelphia to compute the actual GDP growth and inflation outcomes.

 Table \ref{tab:datasets} provides summary information about the data sets.
 Given the lack of easily available probabilistic forecasts for German GDP, the first data set is particularly interesting from a policy perspective.
 The US SPF data provide a useful testbed to assess the performance of our statistical models since they cover a longer time period with more variation in macroeconomic outcomes.
-Furthermore, the SPF's probabilistic forecasts provide a natural benchmark for our methods that is not available for the German data.
+Furthermore, the SPF's probabilistic forecasts provide a natural benchmark for our postprocessing methods.